AgentBrief: curated daily news for the agentic web. Sign up now →AgentBrief: curated daily news for the agentic web. Sign up now →

 Why does community governance matter?

 Whoever controls the .agent naming layer decides who gets a name, what the rules are, and who gets blocked.
 If one corporation owns the registry, every agent builder becomes a tenant on their platform, subject to whatever pricing and policies that company feels like setting.
-The alternative is transparent rules made by the people who actually build and use agents.
+The alternative is transparent rules proposed by the people who actually build and use agents, within the framework ICANN requires.

 What is AID (Agent Identity & Discovery)?